Cambodia issues announcement for mark owners to submit statement of use or non-use on time31 August 2023

 Sithisak Law Office is a full-service law firm with a team of lawyers within its corporate group who are devoted to intellectual property.
 The firm assists in registration, applying for exclusivity registration for importation and distribution, conducting searches, enforcement and drafting and reviewing franchise agreements.

-Sok Siphana & Associates is the Phnom Penh member of the ZICO Law network.
-Founding partner Siphana Sok is a former Commerce Secretary of State (vice minister) in the Cambodian government, where he worked extensively on issues related to commercial and investment legal framework, trade promotion, trade policies, trade development and economic integration.
-Mealy Khieu is a key contact.
+Sok Siphana & Associates, which won Cambodia Patent Firm of the Year at the 2023 Asia IP Awards in Singapore, is the Phnom Penh member of the ZICO Law network.
+Founding partner Siphana Sok is currently a senior minister in the Cambodian government, where he previously worked extensively on issues related to commercial and investment legal framework, trade promotion, trade policies, trade development and economic integration.
+Mealy Khieu is a key IP contact.
+Although not an IP lawyer, managing partner Matthew Rendall can provide valuable insights on Cambodian legal developments; he has a long history of providing advice to foreign investors.
 The firm has assisted Yeo Hiap Seng Limited in filing a complaint letter to the Department of Custom regarding the parallel importation of Yeo’s products into Cambodia by unauthorized local importers.
-The firm is the Cambodia member of the ZICO Law regional law group.
+The firm is a former member of the ZICO Law regional law group, but is now independent.
+It has offices in both Phnom Penh and Siem Reap and produces its own dual-language business law journal.

 The Tilleke & Gibbins office in Phnom Penh provides guidance to clients on all aspects of intellectual property in Cambodia, and advises on licensing and regulatory issues for clients in sectors such as chemicals, food and agribusiness, franchising, life sciences, and technology.
 Its Cambodia practice offers a team of dedicated Khmer advisors who draw on the international expertise of its Bangkok office to provide advice on IP, licensing, and regulatory issues.
 Director Jay Cohen leads the IP practice; Sokmean Chea is highly-regarded for her work with clients on a range of IP issues; and David Mol is regularly praised by clients for his responsiveness and practical, business-minded advice.